Posts

 Not all riders have equal access to technology.
 While digital platforms offer valuable tools, older adults, low-income communities, and rural residents may face barriers to using these systems.

 To bridge this gap, transit agencies are combining data-driven solutions with traditional methods.
-For example, real-time updates might be shared via text messages or public displays, ensuring that all riders stay informed.
-Equity remains central to how these tools are deployed.
+Real-time updates might be shared via text messages or public displays, ensuring that all riders stay informed.
+Equity remains central to how these tools are deployed — Oakland's lessons in promoting equity in public transit funding show that the data-investment decisions cities make today determine which neighborhoods benefit from the next decade of transit improvements.

 Smart Cities and Connected Infrastructure